czi-finance/GP2015_RepEx.jl/README.md

 using Distances
 ```

-where `ParDiffEqnSuite.jl` is a user-defined module that can be found in `./src/`
+where `ParDiffEqnSuite.jl` is a user-defined module that can be found in `./src/`.

 ## Preparation

-First, I define a parametric composite type to store model parameters
+First, I define a parametric composite type to store model parameters.

 ```julia